JustalK/INFORMATIONS/system/SYS_install_server.md

 curl http://localhost:5000/
 ```

+You might have to change the config in the env file

-If it work well, the port are the problem, try opening the port in the ip table :
+If it does not work, the port are the problem, try opening the port in the ip table :

 ```
 iptables -I INPUT -p tcp --dport 3000 -j ACCEPT